diracts/blammo-bot/README.md

 ### British Spelling

 U.S. English spelling is to be used over British spelling except in proper nouns, titles of works, or instances where distinction is needed.
-No aluminium, colour, and massacre.
+No aluminium, colour, or licence.

 ## FAQs